Skip to content

 Drag an appropriate prepositional phrase from the list below and place it on the line.
 If your answer is correct, it will stay on the line.
 Hint: Think about the preposition at the beginning of each phrase that goes with the word in italics.

-under the direction of a registered nurse with the activities of daily living in health consumers' conditions for directing and delegating interventions for their nursing actions with the consumer, family and multi-disciplinary teams
+with the activities of daily living under the direction of a registered nurse for directing and delegating interventions with the consumer, family and multi-disciplinary teams for their nursing actions in health consumers' conditions

 1 Enrolled nurses practise